Deepakgoyal220/Pong-Game/README.md

 # Pong-Game

-Classic game of Pong
+Classic game of Pong,
-It is a two player game
+It is a two player game,
 The first player to miss 3 of his/her balls will lose the match.